rollkit/rollkit/block/block-manager.md

 In `normal` mode, the block manager runs a timer, which is set to the `BlockTime` configuration parameter, and continuously produces blocks at `BlockTime` intervals.

 In `lazy` mode, the block manager starts building a block when any transaction becomes available in the mempool.
 After the first notification of the transaction availability, the manager will wait for a 1 second timer to finish, in order to collect as many transactions from the mempool as possible.
-The 1 second delay is chosen in accordance with the default block time of 1s.
+The 1-second delay is chosen in accordance with the default block time of 1s.
 The block manager also notifies the full node after every lazy block building.

 #### Building the Block